 In his early career, Robert worked in New York with many magazines and newspapers, creating photo-essays and stories for articles.
 Once he moved to London, he was commissioned to photograph actors, politicians and others, producing magazine, book and record covers.
 He pioneered a new style of advertising and editorial food photography; conceived and shot ten award winning books called the ‘PEOPLE WORKING SERIES’ published by Penguin; a book about unemployment called DOWN THE ROAD, and was a major contributor to THE AMERICAN AIR AND SPACE and the NATURAL HISTORY MUSEUM catalogues.

-He became Chairman of the Association of Photographers and created the Association Awards, which have since become the most well-known and respected photography awards in Britain for which he received the Chairman’s Award in 1996.
+He became Chairman of the Association of Photographers and created the Association Awards, which have since become the most well-known and respected photography awards in Britain, for which he received the Chairman’s Award in 1996.
 He trained several well-known photographers: Fay Godwin, Eamon McCabe, and Robin Broadbent.

-His stills photographs have been exhibited at:
+Robert's photographs have been exhibited at the following: